sebapersson/PEtab.jl/docs/src/tutorials/sciml/pre_simulate.md

 nothing # hide
 ```

-Then declare the corresponding `MLModel`, specifying its inputs and outputs:
+Then declare the corresponding `MLModel`, and specify its inputs and outputs:

 ```@example 1
 using PEtab